Field Requirements

 What is a Field?

 A field is a substantial, recognizable area of scholarship; for our purposes, it is an area of cultural studies scholarship.
-Under the guidance of a faculty advisory committee, you will define your two fields in such a way that they point topically and theoretically toward dissertation research.
-However, a good field statement will also be a useful resource for generating syllabi, for framing new research proposals, and for supporting related forms of professional development.
+Under the guidance of a faculty advisory committee, you will define your two fields in such a way that they point topically and theoretically toward your expected dissertation research, while at the same time signaling your areas of expertise to, for example, hiring committees.
+A good field statement will also be a useful resource for generating syllabi, for framing new research proposals, and for supporting related forms of professional development.

 A field cannot be as broad as "culture" or "politics"; it cannot be as narrow as "Facebook" or "Siegfried Kracauer."
-Some durable fields are expressly introduced by program breadth offerings: "Culture and Political Economy," "Gender/Sexuality," "Visual Culture," and so on.
-Others are sometimes offered as special topics courses, for example, "Popular Culture" or "New Media."
-In any case, your fields should pass the CV test: Would an informed reader on a hiring committee recognize them as durable, substantial areas of scholarship?
+Some viable fields are expressly introduced by program breadth offerings: "Culture and Political Economy," "Gender/Sexuality," "Visual Culture," and so on.
+Others are sometimes offered as special topics courses, for example, "Popular Culture" or Digital Media."
+In any case, your fields should pass the CV test: Would, say, an informed reader on a hiring committee recognize them as durable, substantial areas of scholarship?

-Keep in mind: The two fields will be complementary; they should be distinct and non-redundant.
-One may be disciplinary in orientation.
-If so, the other field should be interdisciplinary.
+Keep in mind: The two fields will be complementary; yet they should be distinct with minimal bibliographical overlap.
+Fields are expected to be interdisciplinary in nature and should overtly reflect their relationship to Cultural Studies, either through their titles or by connection to the Core courses.
 One may be theoretical in orientation; if so, the other should be topical.

 What is a Field Statement?